 Mark: Whenever you’re using software that you have to use every day to complete your day job you pretty soon pick it up.
 If you’re in HR or payroll and it’s every day you log onto the system and every day you use it.
 Then you soon become familiar with that software.
 If you’ve got software that you’re using infrequently.
 For example, it might be your annual appraisal once a year, or in the interim in the middle of the year.
 You pick it up and you put it down, you might recruit 10 people a year so you don’t use your recruitment application very often.

 These applications are the ones that are very difficult and what makes it even more difficult is that every quarter your SaaS provider changes that software.
 So if it has been three or four months since you’ve last gone in there to do something.
 When you do go back in it could have well have changed.
-So what you’re trying to deal with here is constant change within an organisation and either process change or software change which is driven by a SaaS vendor.
+So what you’re trying to deal with here is constant change within an organization and either process change or software change which is driven by a SaaS vendor.
 No one tells you that when you buy a SaaS tool that you’re going to have to be very agile about change.
 Because change is going to occur every time the software vendor updates the software.
 In actual fact, what we found Jeremy is that it doesn’t matter what software you’re using.
-Most of the software out there is good it’s good for purpose, some is better than others.
-But at the end of the day, you have to find a way to manage change and to communicate the change to your entire organisation.
+Most of the software out there is good it’s good for the purpose, some is better than others.
+But at the end of the day, you have to find a way to manage change and to communicate the change to your entire organization.
 If you are going to sustain that adoption over the period of the software contract.
 It is an all-day everyday activity.
 It’s not something you stop when you go live.
 That’s something else we found, is that people stop generally when they go live.

 Because change is going to occur every time the software vendor updates the software.
 In actual fact, what we found Jeremy is that it doesn’t matter what software you’re using.
-Most of the software out there is good it’s good for purpose, some is better than others.
-But at the end of the day, you have to find a way to manage change and to communicate the change to your entire organisation.
+Most of the software out there is good it’s good for the purpose, some is better than others.
+But at the end of the day, you have to find a way to manage change and to communicate the change to your entire organization.
 If you are going to sustain that adoption over the period of the software contract.
 It is an all-day everyday activity.
 It’s not something you stop when you go live.
 That’s something else we found, is that people stop generally when they go live.

 Jeremy: Actually, you just brought us back to the last episode which was about support and the whole topic of SaaS and upgrades.
 It does play in there, even though all software is just software in the end.
 Different vendors manage the upgrade process differently and provide help or make it easier for the end user or client company in different ways, so that is an important difference to consider in the buying process.
 You sort of alluded to this Mark and I caught on, we’ve had a couple of vendors based in the UK which makes this whole thing fun but you said you can save or lose thousands of pounds or millions of pounds for your company and I see this too, one of the interesting costs that people don’t consider is if software is so cumbersome and even all these points that get you to the point in this process in the implementation, the selection of the tool, if things go bad enough you could not only lose money on the adoption of it and money spent getting there people lose jobs in this whole deal.
 If you can’t get successfully through this process people within the company it can happen.
 And then it’s not only the direct